 Differential privacy (DP) has seen immense applications in learning on tabular, image, and sequential data where instance-level privacy is concerned.
 In learning on graphs, contrastingly, works on \textit{node-level} privacy are highly sparse.
 Challenges arise as existing DP protocols hardly apply to the message-passing mechanism in Graph Neural Networks (GNNs).

 In this study, we propose a solution that specifically addresses the issue of \textit{node-level} privacy.
-Our protocol consists of two main components: 1) a sampling routine called \textit{HeterPoisson}, which employs a specialized node sampling strategy and a series of tailored operations to generate a batch of sub-graphs with desired properties, and 2) a randomization routine that utilizes symmetric multivariate Laplace (SML) noise instead of the commonly used Gaussian noise.
-Our privacy accounting shows this particular combination provides a non-trivial privacy guarantee.
+Our protocol has a key component: a sampling routine called \textit{HeterPoisson}, which employs a specialized node sampling strategy and a series of tailored operations to generate a batch of sub-graphs with desired properties.
+We give the privacy guarantee for \textit{HeterPoisson} by reducing the problem to a mixture of Gaussians mechanism.
 In addition, our protocol enables GNN learning with good performance, as demonstrated by experiments on five real-world datasets; compared with existing baselines, our method shows significant advantages, especially in the high privacy regime.
-Experimentally, we also 1) perform membership inference attacks against our protocol and 2) apply privacy audit techniques to confirm our protocol's privacy integrity.
+In the experiment, we also 1) perform membership inference attacks against our protocol and 2) apply privacy audit techniques to confirm our protocol's privacy integrity.

 In the sequel, we present a study on a seemingly appealing approach \cite{sajadmanesh2023gap} (USENIX'23) that protects \textit{node-level} privacy via differentially private node/instance embeddings.
 Unfortunately, such work has fundamental privacy flaws, which are identified through a thorough case study.
-More importantly, we prove an impossibility result of achieving both (strong) privacy and (acceptable) utility through private instance embedding.
+More importantly, we prove an impossibility in achieving both (strong) privacy and (acceptable) utility through private instance embedding.
 The implication is that such an approach has intrinsic utility barriers when enforcing differential privacy.